 anneellenfarms.com/the-village

 A hayride brings you to a village of 400,000 lights.
-Among the attractions are a life-sized gingerbread house, a post office where you write letters to Santa and a giant igloo.
-New this season is the first and only 4D sleigh ride experience in NJ.
+Among the new attractions are an ice castle filled with penguins, and a Bear Workshop to make your own teddy bear.
+Old faves include the life-sized gingerbread house and a post office where you can send letters to Santa.

 VINTNER WONDERLAND